 Mobile Atlas Creator (MOBAC) is a general purpose tool to create offline maps in various file formats compatible with mobile applications.
 One of the formats it supports is MBTiles, the format that Fulcrum uses for offline basemaps.
 Using MOBAC, you can select a bounding area of an online tile source and create an offline-ready basemap that you can upload to your Fulcrum account.
 This is great if all you want is “cut out” of an existing online tile source.

 First, you need to make sure your computer has Java installed.
-If you don’t have a Java runtime installed, you can download and install it from here.
-Then you can download MOBAC from the web and extract it somewhere on your local computer.
+If you don’t have a Java runtime installed, you can download and install Java from Java.com.
+Then, you can download MOBAC from the web and extract it somewhere on your local computer.
 Because MOBAC is a Java application, it doesn’t need to “install” like a conventional app.
 You simply extract the zip file somewhere on your computer and you can run the ‘Mobile Atlas Creator.exe’ file if you’re on Windows, or double click Mobile_Atlas_Creator.jar if you’re on a Mac.

 When you first open the application, you will be prompted to create a new atlas project.
 Start by entering a name and picking MBTiles as the format.